Flush toilet: Water closet

 The word "toilet" initially meant "wash-room", without reference to sanitary facilities.
 Early indoor toilets were known as garderobes because they were used to store clothes, as the smell of ammonia was found to deter fleas and moths.
 However, an outhouse was usual until the nineteenth century, and only a few wealthy houses and luxury hotels had indoor toilets connected to drains and sewers.
 Lidded "chamber pots", kept in specially designed bedside cabinets and used in bedrooms by ladies and invalids, and portable bathtubs, could be emptied and washed in an outhouse.

 From the sixteenth century in England, a private room (a closet) with a flushing toilet was referred to as a Water Closet ("WC"), in contrast with an Earth Closet ("EC"), an abbreviation still used in 1960s Oxfordshire cottage sales.

 The descriptive terms "wash-down closet" or "water closet" only reached the United States in the 1880s.
 By 1890 there was increased public awareness of disease and of carelessly disposed human waste being infectious.

-In common North American usage, a "bathroom" now invariably contains a toilet, but not usually a bath, to the confusion of foreigners.
-In the UK, Australia and NZ, "Bathroom" or bath-room refers to a room with a fixed bathtub and not necessarily a toilet.
-The terms "bathroom", and "toilet" or “loo” (amongst other euphemisms) indicate distinct functions, although bathrooms may often include toilets.
+In common North American usage, a residential "bathroom" usually contains a toilet, a lavatory, and a bath.
+However, a commercial bathroom (or "restroom") contains toilets or urinals but no bath, to the confusion of foreigners.
+In the UK, Australia and NZ, "bathroom" or bath-room refers to a room with a fixed bathtub and not necessarily a toilet.
+The terms "bathroom", and "toilet" or "loo" (amongst other euphemisms) indicate distinct functions, although bathrooms may often include toilets.

 The term "water closet", refers to a room that has both a toilet and other plumbing fixtures such as a sink or a bathtub.
-American Plumbers and codes use the term "water closet" or "WC" to differentiate toilets from urinals.
+American plumbers and codes use the term "water closet" or "WC" to denote a small room or enclosure with a toilet which is usually located within a larger bathroom that contains other fixtures such as a sink and tub.